 - Nonprofit credit counseling.
 Look for free debt-management help from nonprofit organizations like the National Foundation for Credit Counseling.

 - Debt settlement.
-If you can pay a portion of the bill, offer the collection agency a one-time payment as a settlement.
+If you can manage to pay a portion of the bill, offer the collection agency a one-time payment as a settlement.
 Collection agencies are often willing to accept a lower payment on your debt to close the account.

 How Freedom Debt Relief compares to other lenders